MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Methods

-Under the guidance of the above prompts, the large model generates multiple candidate rationales for each sample.
+Under the guidance of the positive and negative prompts, the large model generates multiple candidate rationales for each sample.
 We then perform rationale splitting and cleaning to ensure that the generated content adheres to both format and semantic standards.
-Specifically, the model output is first split using the predefined delimiter ``\textbackslash n\textbackslash n\texttildelow\texttildelow\texttildelow\textbackslash n\textbackslash n'', separating the batch-generated rationales into individual samples.
+Specifically, the model output is first split using the predefined delimiter, separating the batch-generated rationales into individual samples.
 Next, each rationale undergoes filtering and cleaning to ensure textual conciseness and consistency.
 All valid positive and negative rationales are stored separately in \textit{Multi-Rationale-Pos} and \textit{Multi-Rationale-Neg} pools, forming the final multi-rationale augmented sample:

-where $\{ R_i^ + \}$ and $\{ R_j^ - \}$ denotes the set of positive rationales and negative rationales.
-This collaborative design of positive and negative prompts provides high-quality and well-structured training sample for subsequent MIND learning.
+where $\{ R_i^ + \}$ and $\{ R_j^ - \}$ denote the set of positive rationales and negative rationales.
+This collaborative design of positive and negative prompts enables the construction of high-quality and well-structured training samples for subsequent MIND learning.